Tag: Roosevelt Plaza Park

 Camden Auto Radiator

-Camden Auto Radiator was located at 505-509 Arch Street.
-Owned by Herman Z. Cutler, it operated on and just off of Arch Street in the 1920’s and 1930’s.
+505-509 Arch Street, Camden, NJ Camden Auto Radiator was located at 505-509 Arch Street.
+Owned by Herman Z. Cutler, it was one of several auto repair establishments that operated on and just off of Arch Street in the 1920’s and 1930’s.
+Other shops included George’s Auto Service and the Cooperson Brothers auto body shop.
+The…

 -